Go Home

 Friday, April 13, 2012

-Easy Baby Gifts & Learning to love sewing
+Easy Baby Gifts & Learning how to sew

 I should start calling this blog Chicks with Needles, but that takes on a really dark meaning.
 No, but really, I'm trying to become one with my sewing machine.
 My mom gave it to me a few years ago on my birthday and I've had a love/hate relationship with her ever since.
 She's a tempermental bitch, so I'm not sure I can trust her yet.
 I've had some hard times getting to know her, but I think we are on the path to friendship.
 I would go upstairs, play with the machine for a bit, something would go wrong, I'd call my mom in a panic and then the anxiety of it all would make me want to ignore it for a few more months.
 Now, I really enjoying making things, but I've got to get a few things down.
 Here's a detail of my latest project I'm making for a family member....